 - Sariva (Hemidesmus indicus): Sariva is commonly known as Ananatmool.
 It helps in digestion and it is considered as a detoxifying herb that helps in eliminating toxins from the digestive tract.

 Dose: Children (0-1 year): 2-3 drops with 10 ml water on an empty stomach.
 Children (1-10 years): 5-10 drops with 20 ml water on an empty stomach.
 Above 10 years and up to 14 years: 1-2 ml with 30 ml water on an empty stomach.

 Aahar Amrutham Ras is an Ayurvedic formulation manufactured by IAFA for the treatment of gastrointestinal complaints such as lactose intolerance, food allergies etc.

-Ingredients of Aahar Amrutham Ras are:
+Major Ingredients of Aahar Amrutham Ras are:

 - Chotti Dudhi (Euphorbia thymifolia): The swaras of chotti dudhi is anti-bacterial in nature and stops the growth of harmful micro-organisms in the gastrointestinal tract.
 It also prevents the formation of endotoxins in the digestive tract.